hotosm/fmtm/docs/About.md

 # How to contribute

-👍🎉We are actively looking for contributors to this project- from design, user testing and both front and backend developers.
+👍🎉We are actively looking for contributors to this project- from design, user testing, and both front and backend developers.
 Please take a look at our [contributor guidance](https://github.com/hotosm/fmtm/blob/main/CONTRIBUTING.md) for more details!
 Reach out to us if any questions! 👍🎉

 # Using OpenDataKit's Select From Map feature